GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is the difference between an interface and an abstract class?**
     - An interface is absolutely abstracted, and cannot be implemented.
 It defines the behavior that an object will need to perform, without providing any details about it.
 An abstract class cannot be instantiated, but it can partially or totally define behavior and internal structure for an object.
 Interfaces are always implemented, and objects always do extend from abstract classes.

+-   **String a = “abc”;  String b = new String(“abc”); Will a == b ??**<br/>
+    - It depends.
+Here with the first statement, i.e, String a = “abc”, JVM will search for a string with “abc” in String constant pool(SCP) and if its not there it will create a new Object.
+    If we wrote second statement similarly, i.e., String b = “abc”, then b will point to same string from SCP.
+    However, String b = new String(“abc”) always creates a new String object.